 Be honest – how often have you done this?
 (I know, I know – fancy restaurants have more overhead – well, apparently not enough to have a bottle of Dorothy Lynch in a fridge. :-))

 A great mentor to me was a man named General Marty Colladay.
 I remember the first time we met – it was at a Village Inn in my hometown of Bellevue.
 The General and I just had cokes, and we talked for almost two hours.
 A nice young gal took great care of us – checking in to see that we were okay and bringing refills.
 As we were leaving, I saw the $2 check she had left so I tossed $3 on the table.
 In the nicest way, General Colladay said, “You know, Kim, we took up one of that young lady’s tables for quite a while – and she treated us great.”
 Then he took out $10 and added that to what I had left it on the table – for me, a searing formative moment.

-General Colladay understood something about leadership that I needed to learn: Effective leaders assertively reward great performance at all levels of the organization, and they reject the restrictions of percentage-based thinking, i.e., rather than base the maximum size of award (e.g., bonus) on a simplistic, percentage-based formula, they use their own judgment to determine an award amount that is deserved and equitable.
+General Colladay understood something about leadership that I needed to learn: Effective leaders assertively reward great performance and employee excellence at all levels of the organization, and they reject the restrictions of percentage-based thinking, i.e., rather than base the maximum size of award (e.g., bonus) on a simplistic, percentage-based formula, they use their own judgment to determine an award amount that is deserved and equitable.

 I suspect General Colladay would’ve been comfortable leaving a $40 tip at the snooty restaurant; I know he would have enjoyed leaving the extra $20 for Dorothy.